 However, VCS doesn't mention the safeguard related to ecosystem services or biodiversity.

-The Climate, Community, and Biodiversity (CCB) Standards assure that land management projects have been implemented using the best practices for community engagement and deliver positive benefits for local communities and biodiversity conservation.
+The Climate, Community, and Biodiversity (CCB) Standards assure that land management projects have been implemented using the best practices for community engagement and delivering positive benefits for local communities and biodiversity conservation.

 The joint VCS+CCB certification provides a way to ensure the quality of the carbon credits at the same time it shows additional benefits beyond carbon mitigation.

-VCS/CCB certification are often associated with REDD+ projects
+VCS/CCB certifications are often associated with REDD+ projects